akumar282/StudyMeetEat/README.md

 ## What it does

 DubMeets is a web platform that allows students to create and join study sessions based on their classes.
 Students can collaborate with other students who share their academic interests and choose in-person locations to meet up for their study sessions.
-Students can show their interests by hitting attend on these meetings.
+Students can show their interest by hitting attend on these meetings.

 ## How we built it

 We built DubMeets in two parts the frontend and the backend.
-The Frontend used Typscript and React to help build a responsive UI.
-The backend used Typescript, Node, AWS, Amplify, and Google maps API to help build an effefctive data storage platform.
+The Frontend used Typescript and React to help build a responsive UI.
+The backend used Typescript, Node, AWS, Amplify, and Google maps API to help build an effective data storage platform.
 Putting both together we were able to create a responsive and scalable platform.

 ## Challenges we ran into

-We faced a few challenges during the development of DubMeets, such as integrating Google maps location features, working with AWS and S3 to get our backend working perfectly, and working with the time constraint to get a project finished.
-However, we were able to overcome these challenges by working collaboratively and leveraging our resources.
+We faced a few challenges during the development of DubMeets, such as integrating Google maps location features, working with AWS and S3 to get our backend working perfectly, and working with the time constraint to finish a project.
+However, we overcame these challenges by working collaboratively and leveraging our resources.

 ## Accomplishments that we're proud of

-We are proud of being able to create a working full stack application within the limits of the hackathon using AWS and the Google maps API to display location and setup meeting locations.
+We are proud of being able to create a working full-stack application within the limits of the hackathon using AWS and the Google maps API to display locations and setup meeting locations.
 We are proud of getting S3 buckets working to be able to store images for meetings.

 ## What we learned